What's in this article?

 - 10 Tips to Getting Approved for an FHA Loan

 Do this for every one of your loan products to increase your odds of success of getting discovered in a Google search.

-Read more tips on content marketing from our blog post 12 Best Content Marketing Ideas for Mortgage Lenders.
+Related reading: 12 Best Content Marketing Ideas for Mortgage Lenders.

 One last tip: Write a blog post that’s at least 1,000 words and include CTAs to get the reader to message you after they’ve finished reading your article.

-Lead nurturing—sales automation and marketing automation
+Lead nurturing — sales automation and marketing automation for 2023

 Some leads generated from your channel will be quickly intimidated, overwhelmed, or simply not ready for a mortgage.
 This is where our sales operations guide to working mortgage leads helps you stay in contact with your leads until they’re ready.

 Lead nurturing is a combination of sales and content marketing, finding valuable or “non-annoying” ways to stay in touch with your lead while they’re “out of the market” until they are finally ready to consider a mortgage.